Applications of weak attraction theory in Out($F_n$): Preliminaries

 Given a marked graph $G$ and a homotopy equivalence $f:G\rightarrow G$ that takes edges to paths, one can define a new map $Tf$ by setting $Tf(E)$ to be the first edge in the edge path associated to $f(E)$; similarly let $Tf(E_i,E_j) = (Tf(E_i),Tf(E_j))$.
 So $Tf$ is a map that takes turns to turns.
 We say that a nondegenerate turn is illegal if for some iterate of $Tf$ the turn becomes degenerate; otherwise the turn is legal.
 A path is said to be legal if it contains only legal turns and it is $r-legal$ if it is of height $r$ and all its illegal turns are in $G_{r-1}$.

-\textbf{Relative train track map.} Given $\phi\in \out(F_r)$ and a topological representative $f:G\rightarrow G$ with a filtration $G_0\subset G_1\subset \cdot\cdot\cdot\subset G_k$ which is preserved by $f$, we say that $f$ is a train relative train track map if the following conditions are satisfied: \begin{enumerate} \item $f$ maps r-legal paths to legal r-paths. \item If $\gamma$ is a path in $G$ with its endpoints in $H_r$ then $f_\#(\gamma)$ has its end points in $H_r$. \item If $E$ is an edge in $H_r$ then $Tf(E)$ is an edge in $H_r$ \end{enumerate}
+\textbf{Relative train track map.} Given $\phi\in \out$ and a topological representative $f:G\rightarrow G$ with a filtration $G_0\subset G_1\subset \cdot\cdot\cdot\subset G_k$ which is preserved by $f$, we say that $f$ is a train relative train track map if the following conditions are satisfied: \begin{enumerate} \item $f$ maps r-legal paths to legal r-paths. \item If $\gamma$ is a path in $G$ with its endpoints in $H_r$ then $f_\#(\gamma)$ has its end points in $H_r$. \item If $E$ is an edge in $H_r$ then $Tf(E)$ is an edge in $H_r$ \end{enumerate}

 For any topological representative $f:G\rightarrow G$ and exponentially growing stratum $H_r$, let $N(f,r)$ be the number of indivisible Neilsem paths $\rho\subset G$ that intersect the interior of $H_r$.
 Let $N(f)= \Sigma_r N(f,r)$.
 Let $N_{min}$ be the minimum value of $N(f)$ that occurs among the topological representatives with $\Gamma=\Gamma_{min}$.
 We call a relative train track map stable if $\Gamma=\Gamma_{min}$ and $N(f)=N_{min}$.
-The following result is Theorem 5.12 in \citep{BH-92} which assures the existence of a stable relative train track map. \begin{fact} Every $\phi\in \out(F_r)$ has a stable relative train track representative. \end{fact} If $\phi\in \out(F_r)$ is fully irreducible then the above fact implies that there exists a stable train track representative for $\phi$.
+The following result is Theorem 5.12 in \citep{BH-92} which assures the existence of a stable relative train track map. \begin{lemma} Every $\phi\in \out$ has a stable relative train track representative. \end{lemma} If $\phi\in \out$ is fully irreducible then the above fact implies that there exists a stable train track representative for $\phi$.

-The reason why stable relative train track maps are more useful is due to the following fact \begin{fact} (Theorem 5.15, BH-92) If $f:G\rightarrow G$ is a stable relative train track representative of $\phi\in \out(F_r)$, and $H_r$ is an exponentially growing stratum, then there exists at most one indivisible Nielsen path $\rho$ of height $r$.
-If such a $\rho$ exists, then the illegal turn of $\rho$ is the only illegal turn in $H_r$ and $\rho$ crosses every edge of $H_r$. \end{fact}
+The reason why stable relative train track maps are more useful is due to the following fact \begin{lemma} (Theorem 5.15, \citep{BH-92}) If $f:G\rightarrow G$ is a stable relative train track representative of $\phi\in \out$, and $H_r$ is an exponentially growing stratum, then there exists at most one indivisible Nielsen path $\rho$ of height $r$.
+If such a $\rho$ exists, then the illegal turn of $\rho$ is the only illegal turn in $H_r$ and $\rho$ crosses every edge of $H_r$. \end{lemma}

 \textbf{Splittings, complete splittings and CT's}.
 Given relative train track map $f:G\rightarrow G$, splitting of a line, path or a circuit $\gamma$ is a decomposition of $\gamma$ into subpaths $....\gamma_0\gamma_1 .....\gamma_k.... $ such that for all $i\geq 1$ the path $f^i_\#(\gamma) = .. f^i_\#(\gamma_0)f^i_\#(\gamma_1)...f^i_\#(\gamma_k)...$ The terms $\gamma_i$ are called the \textit{terms} of the splitting of $\gamma$.